genropy/genropy_saved/docs/genro/database/sites/siteconfig.rst

     you have to modify the :ref:`gnr_siteconfig` file of the :ref:`gnr_index` folder.

-    However, the complete description of the ``sitesconfig.xml`` file lies in the global :ref:`gnr_siteconfig` file documentation page.
+    However, the complete description of the ``sitesconfig.xml`` file lies in the global :ref:`gnr_siteconfig` file page.
 Check it for more information.